 Section 30233 also requires that any project involving fill of open coastal waters, in addition to being an allowable use, must also be the least environmentally damaging feasible alternative.
 One way to reduce environmental damage is to minimize the amount of fill.
 Some platforms in Newport Harbor have been constructed using two T-piles centered under the platform area rather than a single pile at each of the four corners.
 Although the T-piles have a slightly larger diameter than the single piles, the use of two T piles rather than four single piles results in less fill.
+In the case of the proposed project, because one end of the platform is connected to the bulkhead, only one T-pile is necessary to support the platform.
 In addition, the project has been designed in conformance with the Department of Boating and Waterways Guidelines, and uses only the piles necessary to support recreational boating facilities.
 Therefore, the Commission finds that as proposed the design of the project, including the platform, is the least environmentally damaging feasible alternative.